Recovering individual-level spatial inference from aggregated binary data: Methods

-In some cases, we may have access to $n_j$ (e.g., the total number of individuals tested within each county) and a binary indicator $v_j = \mathrm{I}(n_{1j}>0)$ for each subregion (see \textbf{Table 1}, Type D data).
-For example, in spatial group testing, $v_j$ denotes whether the $j^{\mathrm{th}}$ subregion contains observations with a mark of one or not.
-If we condition $v_j$ on $n_j$, we obtain the following density:
+In some cases, we may have access to $n_j$ (e.g., the total number of individuals tested within each county) and a binary indicator $v_j = \mathrm{I}(n_{1j}>0)$ for each subregion (see \textbf{Table 1} and \textbf{Figure 2}, Type D data).
+In our motivating data set, $v_j=1$ indicates that the $j^{\mathrm{th}}$ county contains at least one sampled bat that tested positive for the pathogen, and $v_j=0$ indicates that all of the sampled bats tested negative in the county.
+Conditioning $v_j$ on $n_j$, we obtain the following density: